Malta-Lab/automated-fact-checking-in-pt-br/README.md

   * **`requirements.txt`**: Lists Python dependencies required to run the project.

+## Datasets

+This project utilizes the following fact-checking datasets:

+  * **[LIAR Dataset](https://www.cs.ucsb.edu/~william/data/liar_dataset.zip)**: A publicly available dataset for fake news detection, consisting of 12.8K manually fact-checked short statements from PolitiFact.com.
+Each statement is accompanied by meta-information and a label indicating its veracity.

+  * **[Averitec Dataset](https://fever.ai/dataset/averitec.html)**: A dataset used for evidence-based fact-checking, typically involving claims that require external evidence for verification.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.